-The CAP credit amount was determined by examining CRP participants with 12 consecutive months of prior usage and analyzing two years of their consumption history and CRP discount amounts.
-Based on the results of the analysis, it was determined that the maximum consumption limit for CRP participants should be 2,290 CCF which will ultimately be converted into dollars when expressed to customers.
+The CAP credit amount for this pilot was determined by examining CRP participants with 12 consecutive months of prior usage and analyzing two years of their consumption history and CRP discount amounts.
+Based on the results of the analysis, it was determined that the maximum consumption limit for CRP participants should be 2,125 CCF which will ultimately be converted into dollars when expressed to customers.
 This limit was determined by examining the distribution of usage consumed by CRP participants and making the determination that those participants whose usage exceeds the 95th percentile of the usage distribution curve may have excessive use.
 Those customers identified as exceeding this limit will be considered optimal candidates for conservation education as well as referral for LIURP services.
-CRP customers who exceed this limit will be placed on an average bill program for the remainder of their credit limit period, unless they claim an acceptable exception for high usage.

 CRP Estimated Budget - The CRP discount and arrearage forgiveness are funded through the Universal Service and Energy Conservation Surcharge that is paid by all firm customers.
 Table 4 provides an estimate of CRP administrative costs, CRP discounts, arrearage forgiveness, and participation levels from 2017 through 2022.
+These projections are based on the prior three calendar years of actual data and incorporate future outreach efforts.